oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 This chapter discusses python-oracledb's synchronous methods.
 The asynchronous methods and pipelining functionality are discussed in detail in :ref:`asyncio`.

 PL/SQL statements are discussed in :ref:`plsqlexecution`.
-Other chapters contain information on specific data types and features.
-See :ref:`batchstmnt`, :ref:`lobdata`, :ref:`jsondatatype`, and :ref:`xmldatatype`.
+The following chapters contain information on specific data types and features:

+- :ref:`batchstmnt`
+- :ref:`pipelining`
+- :ref:`lobdata`
+- :ref:`jsondatatype`
+-  :ref:`xmldatatype`

+**Executing SQL Scripts**

 Python-oracledb can be used to execute individual statements, one at a time.
 Once a statement has finished execution, only then will the next statement execute.
 If you try to execute statements concurrently in a single connection, the statements are queued and run consecutively in the order they are executed in the application code.
+This includes :ref:`Pipelined statements
+<pipelining>`.

 Python-oracledb does not read SQL*Plus ".sql" files.
 To read SQL files, use a technique like the one in ``run_sql_script()`` in `samples/sample_env.py
 <https://github.com/oracle/python-oracledb/blob/main/samples/sample_env.py>`__.

+**SQL Statement Syntax**

-SQL statements should not contain a trailing semicolon (";") or forward slash ("/").
+SQL statements executed in python-oracledb should not contain a trailing semicolon (";") or forward slash ("/").
 This will fail:

 .. code-block:: python